Get Updates

 Eligibility Criteria

-For Traditional Areas (Kerala & Tamil Nadu)
+For Traditional Areas (Kerala and Tamil Nadu):

 1. Growers owning rubber areas up to 2.00 hectares are eligible.

-For Non-Traditional and North Eastern Regions
+For Non-Traditional and North Eastern Region:

 1. Growers owning rubber areas up to 5.00 hectares are eligible.

-Other Important Conditions
+Other Important Conditions:

 4. Ensure that boundary protection measures are in place.